 We first met the sisters of Catherine Place soon after they began their work in 2000.
-But, I don't this we've seen them in a dozen years for so.
-Peg and I were attending a special event to fill out a table purchased by our friends Mike and Jan.
+But, I don't think we had seen them in a dozen years for so.
+Peg and I attended a special fundraising event to fill out a table purchased by our friends Mike and Jan.

 The fund raising event was held at the Tacoma Yacht Club.
-The whole breakwater peninsula is under construction for the building to the road which is enclosed by piles of dirt and landfill.
+The whole breakwater peninsula was under construction from the building to the road which is enclosed by piles of dirt and landfill.
 The dirt road had more potholes than most Tacoma streets . . . most.
 It wasn't easy to maneuver through the parking lot and drop off Peg.
-Two way traffic doesn't work on a one way path.
+Two-way traffic doesn't work well on a one way path.

 Add rain and mud and you have problems.

 The future, however looks bright.
-In just a year or two, this is going to be a fantastic spot.
+In just a year or two, this will be a fantastic spot.

 Inside the yacht club it was almost like it was before the construction.
-Outside the elevator was missing as was the cover drive way, but the interior was familiar.
+Outside the elevator was missing as was the covered drive way, but the interior was familiar.

 Art and jewelry was the big attraction.
 This event was a little different in that raffle tickets where used for the major baskets.

 Although art is a personal matter, the matted photographs attracted a number of viewers and bidders.
-Here in the Pacific Northwest there are always plenty natural subjects to capture.
+Here in the Pacific Northwest there are always beautiful natural subjects to capture.

 Here are Mike Mowat and Helen McGovern-Pilant.
 Mike is a board member with FISH Food Banks and put together his love of driving big rigs and helping the community.
 He found a truck and trailer that has become a mobile food bank, which saves rent and storage fees for food banks.